Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Reducing migraines long term requires more than managing pain during an attack.
 From a functional medicine standpoint, the goal is to raise the brain’s threshold for triggering migraines by supporting the systems that influence neurological stability, inflammation, and energy production.

-The strategies below are not quick fixes.
+The strategies below are not quick fixes or standalone interventions.
 They are foundational supports that, when applied consistently and individualized appropriately, can meaningfully reduce migraine frequency, severity, and recovery time.

 Diet is one of the most powerful levers for lowering inflammatory and neurological stress.
 Highly processed foods are common migraine triggers due to their content of pro-inflammatory seed oils, food additives, preservatives, and added sugars, all of which can disrupt metabolic and immune balance.